ankita-dharne/CCConnect/README.md

 ### Modify the data source

- Replace the contents of christchurchplaces.json with your own geographical data in GeoJSON format.
+ Place your data source or data codebase in the data directory and update the paths in the code accordingly.

 ## Licence